20 FAQs about data protection.

-- How do the authorities decide who gets 'assessed'?
+- How do the authorities decide who to investigate for data protection breaches?

-- We hear there are scams involving notification.
-How can we tell if the correspondence we have received is genuine?
+- How can we tell if correspondence about data protection enforcement is genuine?

-- Some of our customer records are still held in paper form.
-Are they covered by the Data Protection Act?
+- Are customer records held in paper form covered by the GDPR?

-- Do we really have to get our customers to agree that we can send them marketing information?
+- Do we have to get our customers agreement before we can send them marketing information?

 - What do we have to do, if we want to use a third party to do payroll processing or direct mail marketing for us?

-- Is there any problem over us monitoring our employees' use of office phones, internet access or email system?
+- Can we monitor our employees' use of office phones, internet access or email system?

 - Do we have to provide employees (or customers) with copies of the information we hold on them?

 - Do we have to provide former employees with copies of the references that we have given about them to third parties?

 - Are there data protection implications if we install CCTV?